kanishka0411/Simon-says-game/READme.md

  Welcome to the Simon Says Game repository!
 This project is a fun and engaging recreation of the classic memory game "Simon Says," where players must replicate a sequence of lights and sounds.
 This digital version is designed to be played on any device with a web browser, offering an accessible and user-friendly interface for all ages.

- Table of Contents
- Features
- Getting Started
- Prerequisites
- Installation
- How to Play
- Built With

 # Features